zachbe/digial-ising/README.md

 ### How to help:

 There are a handful of TODOs in the codebase, including feature requests and bugs to fix.
 There are also issues filed here on GitHub -- some of the TODOs and issues line up.
 If you want to work on these, go ahead!
-There will be some more formal policies on how contirbution works as the project matures.
+There will be some more formal policies on how contribution works as the project matures.

 ## How it Works

-To start off, to understand the theory behind coupled-oscillator Ising machines, I'd highly reccomend reading [Moy et. al.'s paper in Nature](https://www.nature.com/articles/s41928-022-00749-3).
-To get an overview of what an all-to-all coupling architecture looks like, I'd also reccomend reading [Lo et. al.'s paper in Nature](https://www.nature.com/articles/s41928-023-01021-y).
+To start off, to understand the theory behind coupled-oscillator Ising machines, I'd highly recommend reading [Moy et. al.'s paper in Nature](https://www.nature.com/articles/s41928-022-00749-3).
+To get an overview of what an all-to-all coupling architecture looks like, I'd also recommend reading [Lo et. al.'s paper in Nature](https://www.nature.com/articles/s41928-023-01021-y).
 This README mostly covers how we achieve similar coupling behavior using configurable delay cells, rather than the theory of Ising machines or coupled ring oscillators in general.

 ### Modeling resistive coupling: